liuleen/mobilechat/Readme.md

             hh.
 Now you can log in, so go back to onLogin() function and write function

     b.
 Send Messages
+        i. onMessageSend function, create post request on /send route with username, message information to the server ii. extraData prop in Flatlist -> whatever we pass to it and when it changes, it re renders.
+So our state, everytime it changes, will update iii. add lastUpdated to state, so that the extraData can re render/update when lastUpdate is changed iv.
+Create a new function called addMessage() -> makes messages rerender when add message is updated

+Add new package, lodash, deals with arrays and collections to make javascript easier to write with premade funcitons - does the heavy lifting for you
+    npm install --save lodash (in backend directory)

     c.
 Read Messages
     d.
 Check for new messages